2025 LigaPro Serie A

-The 2025 Campeonato Ecuatoriano de Fútbol Serie A is the 67th season of the Serie A, Ecuador's top tier football league, and the seventh under the management of the Liga Profesional de Fútbol del Ecuador (or LigaPro).
-The season began on 14 February and is scheduled to end on 21 December 2025.
+The 2025 Campeonato Ecuatoriano de Fútbol Serie A was the 67th season of the Serie A, Ecuador's top tier football league, and the seventh under the management of the Liga Profesional de Fútbol del Ecuador (or LigaPro).
+The season began on 14 February and ended on 21 December 2025.
 The fixture for the first stage of the season was released on 16 January 2025.

-For the second season in a row, LDU Quito are the defending champions.
+In this season Independiente del Valle won their second league title, clinching the Serie A championship with three matches left after a 1–1 draw with Libertad and a defeat for LDU Quito against Orense on 6 December 2025.
+LDU Quito were the defending champions for the second season in a row.

 Format changes

 On 27 September 2024, the Council of Presidents of LigaPro approved changes to the format of competition for the 2025 season, aiming to have more matches played in the season.
-The tournament, which will have 72 additional matches, has two stages: a first stage in which the 16 participating teams played each other twice (once at home and once away), and a final stage in which the teams were split into two hexagonals and one quadrangular group according to their placements in the first stage.
-In the first hexagonal, the top six teams from the first stage will play each other twice to decide the season champions as well as three Copa Libertadores berths and three Copa Sudamericana ones, while in the second hexagonal the next six teams will play for the last berth to the Copa Sudamericana.
-The top team at the end of the first stage will be assured of qualification for the Copa Libertadores group stage as Ecuador 2.
-Relegation will be decided in the quadrangular group, which will involve the four lowest-placed teams in the first stage, with the bottom two being relegated to the second tier at the end of the season.
+The tournament, which had 72 additional matches, had two stages: a first stage in which the 16 participating teams played each other twice (once at home and once away), and a final stage in which the teams were split into two hexagonals and one quadrangular group according to their placements in the first stage.
+In the first hexagonal, the top six teams from the first stage played each other twice to decide the season champions as well as three Copa Libertadores berths and three Copa Sudamericana ones, while in the second hexagonal the next six teams played for the last berth to the Copa Sudamericana.
+The top team at the end of the first stage was assured of qualification for the Copa Libertadores group stage as Ecuador 2.
+Relegation was decided in a group that involved the four lowest-placed teams in the first stage, with the bottom two being relegated to the second tier at the end of the season.
 Points from the first stage were carried over to the final stage.